 Under Georgia law, survivors of victims killed in accidents may be able to pursue damages for the losses their loved one’s death has caused against the person or entity who was liable for the accident.
 This is done through a wrongful death lawsuit.
 If you have lost a loved one because of another party’s actions, contact Butler Law to speak with an Atlanta, GA wrongful death lawyer.

 Under the law, when a person or entity acts in a way that contributed to the victim’s death can be found liable for the victim’s death, whether those acts were intentional or unintentional.

 Whatever damages are recovered in a wrongful death lawsuit (or claim) are for the benefit of the victim’s spouse, children, parents, siblings, or next of kin.
 The lawsuit can be brought forward by either a family member of the victim (state law determines which family members qualify), the executor of the victim’s estate, or someone appointed by the court.
 A personal injury lawyer in Atlanta, GA can determine if you have legal standing to file a lawsuit.

 It is important to note that there is a statute of limitations to how long survivors have to file a wrongful death claim.
 An Atlanta, GA wrongful death lawyer can explain what the time limit is in your case.
 Typically, it is a two-year deadline for the day the victim died, however, there may be exceptions under certain circumstances.

-Some of the more common losses survivors can pursue a wrongful death claim include the following:
+Some of the more common losses survivors can pursue a wrongful death claim in Atlanta include the following: